techops-recsys-lateral-hiring/dataengineer-transformations-scala/README.md

 Configuration to use dev containers is provided in `.devcontainer`

 > [!WARNING]
 > This takes up to 7 minutes to setup, make sure to have things running before the interview.
+> You might need to wait for sbt to install on codespaces

 1. [Fork](https://github.com/techops-recsys-lateral-hiring/dataengineer-transformations-scala/fork) this repository.
 2. Follow [codespace instructions](https://docs.github.com/en/codespaces/developing-in-a-codespace/creating-a-codespace-for-a-repository#the-codespace-creation-process) from the forked repository, to create the environment.